lyq1996/MSI-B660M-MORTAR-WIFI_Hackintosh_12700_6800XT/README.md

 This kext spoof e-core as logical core of p-core, which increases the chance of p-core being scheduled in 12-gen heterogeneous CPUs, resulting in better single-thread performance(the chance of p-core being scheduled at 8C20T is greater than that at 20C20T).
 In virutal machine, multi-thread performance was also increased.

 So, If your CPU is not 12600(f/k/kf)/12700(f/k/kf)/12900(f/k/kf), remove this kext and remove the `-ctrsmt` boot args!!!

+## About Onboard Wi-Fi and bluetooth `[!!!Important!!!]`
+This EFI already supported for onboard Wi-Fi and Bluetooth, but it is not enabled by default.

+1. If you want to use onboard Wi-Fi, enable AirportItlwm.kext.
+2. If you need to use onboard Bluetooth, enable IntelBTPatcher.kext, IntelBluetoothFirmware.kext, BlueToolFixup.kext.

 ## Support for other AMD GPUs
 This EFI supports 6000 Series AMD GPUs.